 4 Sandhurst Road

 The project aims to promote self-confidence; support active participation; encourage 'natural' interaction; development of friendships and enable and encourage independence.
-Using trained facilitators around 20 young people each year will even get to try short-term independent living in purpose-designed accessible facilities on the premises.
+Using trained facilitators up to 20 young people per year will even get the chance to try short-term independent living in purpose-designed accessible facilities on the premises.

 Type of OrganisationVCSE